SeanZhangMelon/oss-fuzz/README.md

   sleep 2
 done
 ```
-8) Let's check how our fuzzers are doing
+8) Let's check how our fuzzers are doing.
+You can kill all instances using `pkill afl`.
 ```bash
 $AFLGO/afl-whatsup out
 ```